risuorg/risu/doc/presentations/presentation-revealmd.md

 For example, it will be easy to report on systems registered against RHN instead of CDN or systems with a specific version of pacemaker known to have lot of issues or check amount of free memory or memory usage from a process.

-Read contributing doc at: <https://github.com/citellusorg/citellus/blob/master/CONTRIBUTING.md> for more details.
+Read contributing doc at: <https://github.com/risuorg/risu/blob/master/CONTRIBUTING.md> for more details.

 </small>

 ---

-## Citellus vs other tools
+## Risu vs other tools

 - XSOS: Provides information on ram usage, etc, no analysis, more like a ‘fancy’ sosreport viewer.